-IPython 6 feature a major improvement in the completion machinery which is now capable of completing non-executed code.
+IPython 6 features a major improvement in the completion machinery which is now capable of completing non-executed code.
 It is also the first version of IPython to stop compatibility with Python 2, which is still supported on the bugfix only 5.x branch.
-Read below to have a non-exhaustive list of new features.
+Read below for a non-exhaustive list of new features.

 Make sure you have pip > 9.0 before upgrading.
 You should be able to update by using:

 If your pip version is greater than or equal to pip 9.0.1 you will automatically get the most recent version of IPython compatible with your system: on Python 2 you will get the latest IPython 5.x bugfix, while in Python 3 you will get the latest 6.x stable version.